the-alchemist88/Cpp_helper_codes/Exceptions&Stack_Unwinding/exceptions&stack_unwinding.md

 - Destructors are implicitly noexcept(true) unless explicitly specified otherwise.
 If a destructor throws an exception during stack unwinding, std::terminate is called.
 Move constructors and move assignment operators are typically declared noexcept, since this allows the standard library and the compiler to perform additional optimizations.

-- Ctors may throw exceptions since it is possible to fail when obtaining resources.
+- Constructors may throw exceptions since it is possible to fail when obtaining resources.
 Note that an object comes to life only if one of its ctors is fully executed.
 Therefore, its destructor is not called.
 Only the destructors of fully constructed objects are executed during stack unwinding.
 Thus smart pointers is critical when obtaining resources in ctors so that they can be released during stack unwinding.
 Ex: